camwestwood/xapi/recipes/studyapps/app-answered-question.md

 Common entity identifier: [ContextB](/common_structures.md#contextb)

 #### Entity Example:
-Although it is not typical for mobile application statements, the Context may describe the parent quiz of the question in context.contextActivies, and optionally, the courseArea (with module identifiers).
-See the (VLE Example)[] for details.
+Although it is not typical for mobile application interactions, the Context may describe the parent quiz of the question in context.contextActivies, and optionally, the courseArea (with module identifiers).
+See the [VLE Example](../vle/answered_questions.md) for details.

-This

-#### Example:
 ``` javascript
   "context": {